cssninjaStudio/vuero/documentation/elements/table/table-media-documentation.md

 Vuero provides a basic Html5 table powered by Bulma.
 You sinply have to add the table class to a html5 table element.
-You can easily add media elements like the huro avatars inside your table rows.
+You can easily add media elements like the vuero avatars inside your table rows.

 <!--code-->